avi098/emofusion/README.md

 ### 1. Clone or Download

-Download the repository and extract the speech and facial emotion detection folder.
+Download the repository and extract the Emofusion folder.

 ### 2. Environment Setup